Joshua-Onley/Elucidate/README.md

 # Dating App

 A modern dating application built using Next.js, React, PostgreSQL, and Tailwind CSS.
-This app allows users to sign up, log in, like/dislike other users, and view potential matches in real-time.
+This app allows users to sign up, log in, like/dislike other user profiles, and view potential matches in real-time.

+# Screenshots and Demos

+### 1. Home Page

 ## Features